FRRouting/frr/doc/user/filter.rst

    Descriptions may be added to prefix lists.
 This command adds a description to the prefix list.

-.. index:: no ip prefix-list NAME description [DESC]
+.. index:: ip prefix-list NAME description [DESC]
 .. clicmd:: no ip prefix-list NAME description [DESC]

    Deletes the description from a prefix list.
 It is possible to use the